On Heegaard Floer minimal knots in sutured manifolds: The link Floer homology of homologically non-trivial links in

-\begin{proof} Suppose $L$ is a homologically non-trivial $n$ component link with the link Floer homology of $\widehat{\beta}$.
+\begin{proof} Suppose $L$ is a homologically non-trivial $m-$component link with the link Floer homology of $\widehat{\beta}$.
 If the exterior of $L$ is reducible, then there is an embedded $2$-sphere $S$ in the exterior of $L$.
-If $S$ is non-separating, then the maximal non-trivial $A_{[\Sigma]}$ is zero, a contradiction.
+If $S$ is non-separating, then $L$ would be homologically trivial, a contradiction.
 If $S$ is separating then $L$ would be split contradicting our assumption.

+We have three cases according to the value of $n$.
+If $n=1$ then $\widehat{\HFL}(\widehat{\beta}=0)$, so that the sutured exterior of $L$ is not taut and hence compressible.
+It follows that $L$ is the spherical one braid.
+If $n=2$ then the the maximal non-trivial $A_{[\Sigma]}$-grading of $\widehat{\beta}$ is $0$, and $\rank(\widehat{\HFK}(L,S^1\times S^2;A_{[\Sigma]}=0))=2^m$.
+It follows that $|L\cap S^2|=2$ since sutured Floer homology detects the Thurston norm of link exteriors~\cite[Proposition 7.7]{friedl2011decategorification}, and consequently that $L$ is a spherical braid by Theorem~\ref{thm:sphericalbraiddetection}.
+It thus remains to deal with the case that $n=3$.
+We duly assume that $n=3$ henceforth.

-Now, since $\rank(\widehat{\HFK}(L,S^1\times S^2;A_{[\Sigma]}=1))=2^n$ and $L$ is homologically non-trivial, Theorem~\ref{thm:sphericalbraiddetection} implies that there is a representative $\Sigma$ of $(*\times S^2)\setminus \nu(L)$ such that decomposing $((S^1\times S^2)(L),\mu(L))$ along $\Sigma$ yields a product sutured manifold.
+Now, since $\rank(\widehat{\HFK}(L,S^1\times S^2;A_{[\Sigma]}=1))=2^{{m}}$ and $L$ is homologically non-trivial, Theorem~\ref{thm:sphericalbraiddetection} implies that there is a representative $\Sigma$ of $(*\times S^2)\setminus \nu(L)$ such that decomposing $((S^1\times S^2)(L),\mu(L))$ along $\Sigma$ yields a product sutured manifold.
 It follows that $L$ is of the form $\widehat{\beta}$ for some spherical braid $\beta$.
 Since the maximal $A_{[\Sigma]}$-grading in which $\rank(\widehat{\HFK}(L,S^1\times S^2)$ is non-trivial is one, it follows from the fact that sutured Floer homology detects the Thurston norm of link exteriors~\cite[Proposition 7.7]{friedl2011decategorification} that $\Sigma$ has Euler characteristic $-1$.
 It follows that $\beta$ is a $3$-braid or $\beta$ is a one braid in a torus-bundle over $S^1$.
-Since $S^1\times S^2$ is not a torus-bundle over $S^1$ --- which follows, for example, from the fact that $S^1\times S^2$ is reducible while torus bundles have universal cover $\R^3$ and are hence irreducible ---the result follows.\end{proof}
+Since $S^1\times S^2$ is not a torus-bundle over $S^1$ --- which follows, for example, from the fact that $S^1\times S^2$ is reducible while torus bundles have universal cover $\R^3$ and are hence irreducible --- the result follows.\end{proof}